mpadge/gender-conscious-routing/README.md

 the world.
 The results are, however, static, and only quantify overall proportions regardless of where streets are located.
-Many cities consciously name central avenues or boulevards after men, while streets named after women may be placed in peripheral locations very rarely traversed by the general population.
+Many cities consciously name central avenues or boulevards after men, while streets named after women may be placed in peripheral locations rarely traversed by the general population.
 A more appropriate way to quantify statistics on relative gender proportions is to weight gendered streets by their importance within the spatially-explicit context of the entire street network.
-The most direct way to do that is to weight each gender-specific street segment by the corresponding network centrality, so that central segments traversed by large numbers of people contribute more than peripheral segments.
+The most direct way to do that is to weight each gender-specific street segment by its corresponding network centrality, so that central segments traversed by large numbers of people contribute more than peripheral segments.
 The `genderconsciousrouting` package has an additional function which performs these analyses for a given city.